Logan City School District

 Logan City School District is a school district located in Logan, Utah, United States.
-As its name indicates, it serves the city of Logan (while the Cache County School District serves surrounding communities within Cache County).
+As its name indicates, it serves most of the city of Logan (while the Cache County School District serves surrounding communities within Cache County).
 It is one of 41 school districts within the state and 24th largest in terms of student enrollment.

 Schools

 The following are schools within the Logan City School District: